ytang08/ytang08.github.io/_teaching/teaching_2s.md

 Throughout this course, students will be introduced to several commonly used datasets used by political scientists to measure democracy and autocracy and the strengths and weaknesses of those datasets.

-## Expected Learning Outcomes
+### ** 2.2 Expected Learning Outcomes**
-- Identify the approaches and methodologies of comparative political scientists, using evidence to critically analyze questions and arguments about the emergence of democracy and autocracy.
-- Describe the political systems in several countries, understanding both the roots of the emergence of those systems as well as the consequences of those systems.
-- Demonstrate competency in working with numerical information by critically analyzing quantitative information, generating ideas that are supported by quantitative evidence, assessing the relevance of data and its associated implications in various contexts, and communicating those ideas in various formats (graphs, data tables, equations, oral presentations, or written reflections).
-- Become familiar with the research questions, dependent variables, and independent variables used by political scientists in their research.
-Students will create their own research question and design a proper method to test that question quantitatively for their research paper.
+At the end of the semester:
+-Students will learn how comparative political scientists study politics by examining different approaches and methods.
+They will critically evaluate arguments about democracy and autocracy and understand the causes and consequences of these systems.
+-Students will study the political systems of several countries, with a focus on one non-U.S. country for a research paper.
+They will develop expertise in that case by exploring its political history and outcomes.
+-Students will also build skills in working with data—interpreting graphs, analyzing tables, and using quantitative evidence to support their arguments.
+-Finally, students will learn how to ask strong research questions, identify independent and dependent variables, and engage in the peer review process to better understand how political science research is developed and evaluated.

+## **Section 3: Course Formats and Logistics-related Issues**

-## Course Format and Teaching Methods
+### **3.1 Course Format and Teaching Methods**
-The course will be in-person lecture-based (Monday and Wednesday each week).
-It will include several discussion posts (five in total) through D2L, as well as a semester-long research assignment simulating the processes political scientists use to produce research.
+The course will be in-person and lecture-based (delivered on Mondays and Wednesdays), but it will also emphasize *active student participation*.
+In addition to five discussion posts submitted through D2L, students will regularly engage in small group activities, case-based discussions, and interactive polling during class.
+A major component of the course is a semester-long research assignment designed to simulate the real-world research process of political scientists, encouraging you to ask critical questions, analyze evidence, and present your findings in both written and oral formats.

-### Locations and Times
+### **3.2 Locations and Times**
-**Monday and Wednesday**
-10:30-11:45 am at **xxxxx**
+**Monday and Wednesday**  10:30-11:45 am at Communication Building #212

-## Instructor Information
-**Yongfeng Tang**
-PhD Candidate
-Social Sciences Building 120
-ytang08@arizona.edu
-Office Hours: Wednesday 10-11 am

-## Required Textbook
+### **3.3 Required Textbook**
 - **Clark, William Roberts, Matt Golder, and Sona Nadenichek Golder (CGG).** _Principles of Comparative Politics: Third Edition.
 2018._

-## Grading Policy
+## Section 4: Grading Policy/Extra Credit/Class Behavior Polices

+### ** 4.1 Grading Policy**
 University policy regarding grades and grading systems is available at:
 [University Grading Policy](http://catalog.arizona.edu/2014-15/policies/grade.htm)

-### Grade Distribution for this Course:
+ Grade Distribution for this Course:
 - A: Excellent
 - B: Good
 - C: Satisfactory